abonello/riddle-game-app/README.md

 1. The current colour scheme is only tentative at this stage.
 2. The logo image is a place holder.
 It might be changed later on.

+I will think about what fonts to use before proceeding to the next step.

 Next I will draft **about.html**, **contact.html** and **halloffame.html** based on the same code.